Tutorial | Build a multimodal knowledge bank for a RAG project#

 You can also download the starter project from this website and import it as a zip file.

+Before creating an augmented LLM, you must first create a knowledge bank.
 This section will guide you through the creation and configuration of the Embed documents recipe.

 Create the Embed documents recipe#